 - 3 eggs

-Mix wheat starch and rose water in a bowl until forms a paste.
+- Mix the wheat starch and rose water in a bowl until forms a paste.

-Heat oil in a sauce pan or a deep pan until bubbles form around a toothpick touching the bottom of the pan.
+- Fill ⅓ of a saucepan with vegetable oil.
+Heat the oil until bubbles form around a toothpick touching the bottom of the pan.

-Fry each side of cookies for 30 seconds until golden brown.
+- Fry each side of cookies for 30 seconds until golden.
 Take the cookie out and place it on a paper towel.

-Dust some powdered sugar on top of cookies.
+- Dust some powdered sugar on top of cookies before serving.

-Stir the batter every 5-6 minutes in order to have it even.
+- Stir the batter every 5-6 minutes in order to make sure it's smooth.